-The university is well known for its commitment to sustainability, with 29 per cent of the food bought for the dining rooms being sustainably grown and an on-campus biodigester, which was invented at the university, with the daily capacity to turn 50 tons of waste into energy for the campus.
+The university is well known for its commitment to sustainability, with 29 per cent of the food bought for the dining rooms being sustainably grown.
+An on-campus biodigester, which was invented at the university, has the daily capacity to turn 50 tons of waste into energy for the campus.

 Eight of the weirdest US college mascots

 Brits in America: how easy is it to move to the US?

 A day at a US graduation ceremony: what to expect